 In addition, foreclosure of personal property collateral is not subject to the One-Action Rule, the Security First Rule, reinstatement rules, or other rules relating to debt secured by real property merely by virtue of the fact that the parties included real property in the transaction.

 California courts have held that waivers of the One-Action Rule are unenforceable, and will void any clause that is construed as an implicit waiver of the rule.
-The law is well settled that waivers of the One-Action Rule and anti-deficiency laws made by a debtor contemporaneously with the closing of an initial loan transaction are invalid, although it is questionable whether subsequent waiver by a debtor would also be invalid.
+The law is well settled that waivers of the One-Action Rule and anti-deficiency laws made by a debtor contemporaneously with the closing of an initial loan transaction are invalid, although it is an open question whether subsequent waiver by a debtor would also be invalid.
 Courts have held subsequent waivers of certain code sections by debtors to be enforceable, while other courts have held such waivers to be unenforceable on the grounds that public policy prohibits a valid waiver of the particular code section.

 It should be noted that unlike debtors, guarantors may waive the benefits and defenses of California Code of Civil Procedures Sections 580a, 580b, 580d and 726, and California Civil Code Section 2856 contains “safe harbor language” for valid waivers.